Lightstreamer/Lightstreamer-example-Messenger-adapter-java/README.md

 This project shows the Data Adapter and Metadata Adapters for the *Basic Messenger Demo* and how they can be plugged into Lightstreamer Server.

-As example of a client using this adapter, you may refer to the [Lightstreamer - Basic Messenger Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Messenger-client-javascript) and view the corresponding [Live Demo](http://demos.lightstreamer.com/MessengerDemo/).
+As an example of a client using this adapter, you may refer to the [Lightstreamer - Basic Messenger Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Messenger-client-javascript) and view the corresponding [Live Demo](http://demos.lightstreamer.com/MessengerDemo/).
 <!-- END DESCRIPTION lightstreamer-example-messenger-adapter-java -->

 ## Details